 - Disability awareness information for your current employees

-- Direct connections to community agencies who provide employment-related services and supports to persons with intellectual disabilities or ASD
+- Direct connections to community agencies who provide employment-related services and supports to persons with an intellectual disability or ASD

 - Individual on-the-job support for the employee to do their job effectively, including disability related accommodations if necessary

-- Connections to other employers who have hired individuals with intellectual disabilities or ASD
+- Connections to other employers who have hired individuals with an intellectual disability or ASD

 - Connections to available research, best practice and expertise in the field of inclusive labour markets